-At least 9 credit hours must be completed in one social science discipline, including at least one course at the 500-699 level.
+At least 15 credit hours must be completed in social science disciplines at the 500-699 level.

 Students must complete at least one course in social science research methods or data analysis.
 This course may be any statistics (STAT) course that a student is qualified to take, or it may be selected from: GEOG 700 Quantitative Analysis in Geography; HIST 586 Junior Seminar in History; POLSC 400 Political Inquiry and Analysis; POLSCI 700 Research Methods in Political Science; PSYCH 350 Experimental Methods in Psychology; SOCIO 520 Methods of Social Research.